tezedge/tezedge/delegates/mainnet/README.md

        activate account <endorser_alias> with "<key/ledger/faucet>"
    ```

-   *Once operations are baked, you should see output:*
+   *Once operations are baked, you should see this output:*
    ```
    ...
    Account baker (tz1XXXXXX) activated with ꜩ76351.572618.